bekce/bekce.github.io/about.md

 - running security checks (according to [OWASP](https://www.owasp.org) guidelines) and vulnerability scanning for dependencies and upgrading them to latest versions including applying necessary refactorings,
 - utilizing proper security headers and practices in your software to guard against data theft and cyber attacks,
 - giving advise on hardware, software and network limitations and how to overcome them,
-- refactor & split a monolith into multiple microservices to make them run on different platforms without affecting each other,
+- refactor & split a monolith into multiple microservices,
 - installing monitoring on your applications to make sure they run 7/24, get notified for any issues, auto-recover from failures,
 - keep track all errors and exceptions and resolve them for you,
 - integrating your app with other platforms such as for authentication (enterprise/LDAP or oauth2 login) and other needs, and making sure the integration between those services is resilient to failures on both parties.